anqurvanillapy/ice1000.github.io/_posts/2020-6-20-LayoutLexerInAlex.md

 I have created a generalized layout lexer wrapper in my [intellij-dtlc] project -- an intellij plugin supporting lots of PL research languages.
 A number of which are created with BNFC, and they enjoy the layout feature.
-The wrapper helps me parsing those BNFC-based languages.
+The wrapper helps me parse those BNFC-based languages a lot.

  [BNFC]: https://hackage.haskell.org/package/BNFC
  [intellij-dtlc]: https://github.com/owo-lang/intellij-dtlc/blob/master/src/org/ice1000/tt/psi/layout.kt